emqx/eip/active/0044-backup-encryption.md

   * `emqx ctl data import-key add <key-id> file://<path>`
   * `emqx ctl data import-key list`
   * `emqx ctl data import-key delete <key-id>`
-* Create-backup accepts an optional key parameter, supplied only as a `file://` reference, on both the REST API and the CLI.
+* Create-backup accepts an optional key.
+The REST API takes it in the `x-encryption-key` header, whose value is the plaintext key or a `file://` reference.
+The CLI takes a `file://` reference, stdin, or a prompt.
 When absent, the backup is plaintext as today.
+* `x-encryption-key` is added to the sensitive-header redaction list so the audit log and traces mask it.

 The AEAD ciphertext and its cleartext header are new members of the backup archive layout. `META.hocon` gains no secret material; the wrapped data key, key